HampusWigstedt/L2_module/readme.md

 ## Writers Note

 EasyFFM was developed for the course "Introduction to software quality" at Linnéus University.
-The assignment impied that the student should create a Lib or Web-api that could help other programmers in their work.
+The assignment implied that the student should create a Lib or Web-api that could help other programmers in their work.
 The projects goal was to make it easier to manipulate video and sound files when handeling and changing these types of files.